StarpTech/graphql-registry/README.md

 ### License

 GraphQL Registry is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](LICENSE).
 Why AGPLv3 and not MIT?
-Check out the blog post from [plausible](https://plausible.io/blog/open-source-licenses).
+Read the blog post from [plausible](https://plausible.io/blog/open-source-licenses) to learn more about our motivations.